 In partnership with the Wisconsin Electric Cooperative Association, we are helping Wisconsin’s rural electric cooperatives to establish native prairie habitat on open land surrounding electric infrastructure.
-Two cooperatives are already taking action.

 In early 2017, Rock Energy Cooperative (REC) in southern Wisconsin asked us for guidance to create pollinator habitat at their electric substations.
 Land outside the fenceline on their substation properties required repeated mowing, or had become overgrown with invasive woody plants.
 After discussing options, REC hired Midwest Prairies LLC to clear the existing vegetation and seed a mix of native grass and wildflowers on about one acre at each of four substations.
 REC will manage these sites over the next two years to ensure proper establishment of the native vegetation.

 The Central Wisconsin Electric Cooperative (CWEC) approached Sand County Foundation for assistance in creating habitat on land surrounding its headquarters facility near Rosholt.
 We brought in regional expertise from Prairie Nursery, Inc. to develop a plan for CWEC to take a first step by restoring one acre of previously unmanaged grass and weeds.
 CWEC applied herbicide to this site in mid-2017 and seeded the site in the fall with a diverse native seed mix designed for monarch butterflies.